| Home | Home Mosaic | Guestbook | About | Email | Page 1 | Page 2 | Page 3 | Children's Page | Contents | Search | What's New |

 Quran 4:113 - Infinite is the Grace of Allah towards thee

-We are rejoicing at the news of our beloved Imam's visit during the Golden Jubilee.
+We are rejoicing at the news of our beloved Imam's visit to Houston.
 To express the joy we feel, I decided to present a collection of poems on my website.
 Mubarak!

 Ismaili Flag on the Governor's guesthouse - Ottawa, Canada